 4 Add milk and season with sea salt.
 Then turn down the heat and let simmer for 2 and 1/2 hours.
 Stir at least every 20 minutes.
 Whenever the sauce simmers down to the point that it is sticking to the bottom of the pan, just add 1/4 cup of water and scrape up the browned bits from the bottom and continue to cook.

-6 Slowly add half the hot milk to your butter and flour mixture.
+6 Slowly add half the milk to the roux: Slowly add half the hot milk to your butter and flour mixture.
 During this process stir constantly.

-7 Return the milk, butter, flour mixture to low heat until the sauce begins to thicken.
+7 Add remaining milk, thicken the sauce: Return the milk, butter, flour mixture to low heat until the sauce begins to thicken.
 Add the remaining milk slowly while stirring working it into the thickened sauce.
 Continue to stir until it comes to a boil.

-8 Season with some sea salt, and continue stirring until the right consistency has developed.
+8 Season, stir: Season with some sea salt, and continue stirring until the right consistency has developed.
 If any lumps form, beat them out rapidly with a whisk until they dissolve.
 Remove from heat.

 Prepare the Lasagna